CGuerreroCordova/CGHydrologicSimulator/README.md

 ## Description of Thesis work:

-This is an implementacion on C# about a hidrologic simulator based on Lisflood-FP model following ESA Software-Engineering Standards.
+This is an implementacion on C# about a **Hidrologic Simulator** based on Lisflood-FP model following ESA Software-Engineering Standards.

 ## This work was presented then in